wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Beatrice: Orange?

-D3: What's orange?
+Gertrude: What's orange?

-D4: Orange?
+Amelia: Orange?

 Florence: We don't understand, what is this Orange of which you speak?